 Apache Kafka is a distributed streaming platform.
 Initially conceived as a messaging queue, Kafka is based on an abstraction of a distributed commit log and is used for building real-time data pipelines and streaming apps.

-As streaming platform, has three key capabilities:
+As a streaming platform, it has three key capabilities:

 Denodo Kafka Custom Wrapper as a Consumer